 To you, the living room TV is just entertainment.
-But to your toddler, it's something to climb on and play with and to push buttons on.
+But to your toddler, it’s something to climb on and play with and to push buttons on.
 Watching TV is not entirely enjoyable when your child keeps smashing buttons to change the channels and turn the TV on and off.
-Even worse, your TV could be extremely dangerous if your child tries to climb on it and pulls the equipment down on top of himself or herself.
+Even worse, your TV could be extremely dangerous if your child tries to climb on it and pulls the equipment down on top of him or herself.

 Avoid these slight annoyances and potentially hazardous situations by childproofing your television.
 With these tips, your TV can be safe and enjoyable for all ages.